Thinkwise/docs/docs/sf/model_rights.md

 ## New objects

 The *New objects* tab page shows the objects that are new in this project version compared to the previous version.
 Use the *Update previous version* task to configure the version to compare with.
+This is the same version that is used for the data conversion.

 ![](assets/sf/new_objects.png)
 *New objects*